 As you refine your paid advertising strategy, be sure to choose long-tail keywords to attract customers that are already looking to make a purchase.
 While you likely use keywords in your content and copy already, they may not be as effective as you hope, especially if they are on the shorter side.
 Search engines can’t always decipher short, basic keywords.
 If you want to make sure search engines find your website, use long-tail keywords that will help increase your search engine rankings.

 Experts from Adquench Fundamental Marketing share that long-tail keywords are more specific than basic, general terms like “coffee near me” or “cheap hair salon.”
-With longer, more specific keywords, you’ll receive more traffic from potential sales.
+As a result, you’ll receive more traffic from potential sales with longer, more specific keywords.
 After performing adequate keyword research, you’ll soon enjoy the results and conversion power that long-tail keywords offer.

 4. Set Up Conversion Tracking

 Conversion tracking is another essential part of any paid advertising campaign.
 With conversion tracking, you can measure how many users interact with your ads after clicking on them.
 You can then use this data to refine your campaigns and better understand what aspects are working, which ones aren’t, and how to improve.

 Setting up conversion tracking is fairly straightforward.
 First, install a code snippet (called a tag) onto your website or landing page where you want to track conversions.

 Ad retargeting is an often-underutilized part of campaigns that will improve the success of your paid ads.
 Retargeting makes it easier to convert customers who have already visited your site.
 If someone comes to your site and then leaves without converting, retargeting helps track them.
 When they visit other sites, they’ll see your ads pop up, reminding them of their interest in what you offer and increasing the chances of conversion next time around.